There are currently only two ancient sports which continue to be practised on a massive scale: running and boxing.

-The reason is that since primitive man inhabits the planet, humans respond to hazards in two ways: fleeing or confronting them.
-It’s what is known as “fight or flight reaction”, physiological response mechanisms that provided prehistoric humans to respond quickly to any threat, making the difference between dying and living.
+The reason is that ever since the primitive man has lived on the planet, the human being responds to dangers in two ways: fleeing or facing them.
+This is what is known as ‘fight or flee reaction’, a physiological response that provided prehistoric humans with the mechanisms to respond rapidly when faced with a threat, marking the difference between dying and staying alive.

-Although the human brain has been evolving, reflexes by which today’s mind and body are facing competition, public speaking or reacting to an emergency, are identical to those of our ancestors and, therefore, we continue to respond in the same way: fleeing or fighting.
+Despite the human brain having evolved over time, the reflexes thanks to which our body and mind can nowadays face a competition, speak in public or react in an emergency, are identical to those of our ancestors and, therefore, we continue to respond in the same manner: fleeing or fighting.

-Fist fighting as a competition and spectacle is as old as the sport itself, because there is evidence of the practice of boxing since year 4000 BC.
+Fighting with our fists as a competition and spectacle is as old as the sport itself, since there is evidence of boxing being practised since 4,000 BC.
 Boxing was not invented for those who were already strong; they didn’t need it.
-It was invented to overcome, so that the smallest one could beat the largest one.
-So that training, determination, courage and brain could impose on mere brute force.
+It was invented to overcome, so the smaller or weaker could beat the larger and stronger.
+So that training, determination, courage and brains could win over mere brute force.

-“These are the boxers, as complex and imperfect as you or me, as any man.
-Admire them if the epicness of their lives has come to thrill you.
-Fascinate yourself if you don’t understand the motivation that encourages them to get into a ring.
-But one way or another, treat them with respect.
-The same respect integer and brave men deserve since time inmemorial”
+“These are boxers, as complex and imperfect as you or I, like any other man.
+Admirethem, if the epic of their lives has come to thrill you.
+Be fascinated by them, if you don’t understand the motivation that encourages them to jump into a ring.
+But in one way or another, treat them with respect.
+The same respect whole and courageous men have deserved since ancient times”.

 Life is a contact sport.
-It welcomes us to this world with a whip on our ass, not a kiss on the cheek.
-Fortunately there are fewer situations where you must fight in the strict sense of the word; but every day we are forced to fight hard for everything we want to achieve, to the point where today fight and fighters are used as metaphors.
-A metaphor for anyone who is not resigned to spend his/her life lying on the floor or hearing protection counts.
-Training like a fighter will make you think as a fighter… Doing it without breaking your nose is where we come in!
+We are welcomed into this world with a smack on the bottom, not with a kiss on the cheek.
+Fortunately, there are fewer and fewer situations in which we need to fight in the strict sense of the word, but each day we are forced to fight for everything we want to achieve, to the point that nowadays we refer to fighting and fighters as a metaphor.
+A metaphor for any person who has not resigned to spending their life lying on the canvas or listening to protection accounts.
+Training like a fighter will make you think like a fighter.
+Doing it without breaking your nose is where we come in!

-But boxing is not fighting only.
-It is an ability that requires patience, discipline and hard work.
-We teach you to think and act like a professional boxer in the ring so you can feel like a fighter when you’re out from it.
-Changing physically you will also change your mentality, so the training can help you meet any challenge, overcome any obstacle, strengthen your body and, what’s more important, your will.
+But boxing isn’t just about fighting.
+It’s a skill that requires patience, discipline and hard work.
+We’ll teach you to think and to act like a professional boxer in the ring, so you can feel like a fighter when you’re outside the ring.
+By changing physically, you will also change your mentality, so that the training can help you to face any challenge, overcome any obstacle, strengthen your body and, what’s even more important, your will.

-In life, as in boxing, the loser is not the one who hits the ground.
-The loser is the one who doesn’t get back up.
+In life, as in boxing, the one who falls to the ground isn’t necessarily the loser.
+But the one who doesn’t try to get back up.

-When you tell you’re in a boxing gym, there will always be someone to tell you it’s an atrocity, that it isn’t a sport, that it only requires brute force and violence… Well, everyone is free to speak and who has never tried it, will never understand.
-Fortunately Oscar Wilde, Jack London, Charles Chaplin, Ernest Hemingway, Juan Pablo II, Alfred Hitchcock, Scott Fitzgerald, John Ford, Norman Mailer, Luchino Visconti, Nelson Mandela, Ezra Pound, Víctor Hugo, Michael Mann, John Dos Passos, Julio Cortazar, Elia Kazan, Sir Arthur Conan Doyle, Franco Zefirelli, Lord Byron, Arthur Cravan, Martin Scorsese, Apollinare, Joyce Carol Oates, William Faulkner, Guillermo Cabrera Infante, Clint Eastwood, Dashiell Hammet and some others, think just like us.
+When you tell people you have joined a boxing gym there will always be someone who says it’s madness, that it isn’t a sport, that all you need is brute force and violence… Well, everyone is free to give their opinion and a person who has never tried it, can’t possibly understand it.
+Fortunately Oscar Wilde, Jack London, Charles Chaplin, Ernest Hemingway, John Paul II, Alfred Hitchcock, Scott Fiztgerald, John Ford, Norman Mailer, Luchino Visconti, Nelson Mandela, Ezra Pound, Victor Hugo, Michael Mann, John Dos Passos, Julio Cortazar, Elia Kazan, Sir Arthur Conan Doyle, Franco Zefirelli, Lord Byron, Arthur Cravan, Martin Scorsese, Apollinare, Joyce Carol Oates, William Faulkner, Guillermo Cabrera Infante, Tom Wolfe, Gay Talese, Clint Eastwood, Dashiell Hammet and a few others,feel the same as we do.